lamnhan066/language_helper/README.md

 ## Contributions

-- This is the very first state so it may contain bugs or issues.
+As the project is currently in its early stages, it may contain bugs or other issues.
+Should you experience any problems, we kindly ask that you file an issue to let us know.
+Additionally, we welcome contributions in the form of pull requests (PRs) to help enhance the project.

 ## Note